infoqualitylab/DDI_Evidence_Classification/Scripts/README.md

 ## Python Programs Description

+*Note: all data files that needed to run these programs are provided in the Data folder

 ### Program 1 – “Getting_articles_metadata.ipynb”
-* This script is used to get metadata of the articles which were used in our project.
+* This program is used to get metadata of the articles which were used in our project.
 The metadata is collected from PubMed API including: article PubMed ID, title, abstract, publication type and Mesh headings.
-* Input: a text file that contains a list of PubMed Identifiers of papers (Available in Data folder: All_Papers_PMIDs.txt)
+* Input: a text file that contains a list of PubMed Identifiers of papers (Available in Data folder: **All_Papers_PMIDs.txt**)
-* Output: an Excel file that contains the papers with their metadata (Available in Data folder: All_Papers_Metadata.xlsx)
+* Output: an Excel file that contains the papers with their metadata (Available in Data folder: **All_Papers_Metadata.xlsx**)

 ### Program 2 – “Preprocess_fulltext_articles.ipynb”
-* This script contains 3 sub-programs:
+* This program contains 3 sub-programs:
   - A program to convert full-text papers from PDFs to plaintext
   - A program to extract text of “Methods” sections from the plaintext papers
   - A program to preprocess the text of “Methods” sections